Integrated error tracking

 For a detailed version of this table, see issue 1737.

-Working examples for each of the supported language SDKs are available.
-Each example shows how to capture exceptions, events, or messages with that SDK.
-For more in-depth documentation, see Sentry SDK’s documentation for that specific language.
+See also working examples for supported language SDKs, showing how to capture exceptions, events, or messages with that SDK.
+For more information, see the Sentry SDK documentation for a specific language.

 Rotate generated DSN